ministryofjustice/itpolicycontent/content/confluence/enterprise/ict-security-policy.md

 Mobile Computing equipment provided by the MoJ <b>must only</b> be used for authorised purposes and must be returned to the MoJ upon request by a line manager, or, when the user in receipt of the equipment leaves the MoJ or has no further remote working requirement.</td></tr>
 <tr><td>POL.ITSEC.037:
 <br/>
 Any request to take MoJ ICT equipment abroad <b>must be</b> authorised prior to being taken abroad.
 This authorisation <b>must be</b> provided by a member of the Senior Civil Service (SCS) or equivalent where approval is required from MoJ Corporate Security and MoJ ICT IA.
-Further details provided in ICT Security – Acceptable Use Policy [Ref, 2].</td></tr>
+Further details provided in <a href="https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/it-acceptable-use-policy/">ICT Security – Acceptable Use Policy</a>.</td></tr>
 </table>

 ## Procurement, Development, and Maintenance